-I moved from Germany to Great Britain in 1989, and in 1990 enrolled at the university of Aberdeen for a Joint honours degree in English and Art History.
+I moved from Germany to Great Britain in 1989, and in 1990 enrolled at the university of Aberdeen for a Joint Honours degree in English and Art History.
 After graduating with First Class honours, I started a doctoral dissertation on Renaissance Brescia, and especially the work of the two painters Moretto and Romanino under the supervision of Professor Paul Hills, and was awarded my PhD in 2000.

 My research focuses on all matters Renaissance, and especially material culture and power relations between centre and periphery.
-I work on renaissanmce women and exchange between East and West, and have recently spent some time working on late nineteenth-century China.
+I work on renaissance women and exchange between East and West, and have recently spent some time working on late nineteenth-century China.